 - Renault Arkana vs Toyota C-HR: 2021 group test review

 - Toyota C-HR vs Peugeot 3008

-The C-HR is based on Toyota’s New Global Architecture chassis that also underpins the brand’s Prius eco car and, as a result, the platform was designed with the acceptance of hybrid powertrains in mind.
+The C-HR is based on Toyota’s New Global Architecture chassis that also underpins the brand’s previous-generation Prius eco car and the current Corolla, as a result, the platform was designed with the acceptance of hybrid powertrains in mind.
 However, the more powerful 2.0-litre engine feels less strained than the 1.8-litre model, with Toyota re-engineering the steering and suspension to allow for the heavier 2.0-litre unit.

 The hybrid unit also doesn’t engage the battery power enough for silent electric running.
 There is an EV mode, which carries the car for around a mile in zero emissions mode, but left to its own devices only very, very gentle throttle applications will stop the petrol motor cutting in.
 Toyota has added a Sport setting to the hybrid, which sharpens the throttle response a little.
 However, it’s undermined by the transmission, which is slow to respond – and when it does drop a gear, the engine revs head skywards once again.

 - 1Toyota C-HR (2016-2023) reviewWith decent handling to back up its eye-catching looks, there’s more to like about the Toyota C-HR than just hybrid efficiency